Wemino/EchoPatch/README.md

 - Inability to perform a jump kick above 120 FPS.
 - Excessive sliding on sloped surfaces above 60 FPS.

+## Optimized Save Performance
+Dramatically reduces save times by buffering file operations in memory instead of writing directly to disk.
+The game performs hundreds of thousands of individual WriteFile calls per save (over 220,000 for a typical 2MB save file), causing multi-second delays even on high-end hardware.

+## Input & Frame Drop Fixes
+- **FPS Drop Fix**: Stops the game from initializing all HID devices as a controller to prevent framerate drops over time, rather than intercepting the call as in other fixes.
+- **Input Lag Fix**: Disables the `SetWindowsHookEx` call to reduce input lag.

+## Fix Rendering Corruption on Nvidia GPUs
+Resolves rendering issues such as shadow flickering and inversion on Nvidia GPUs.
+This issue appeared in Nvidia drivers released after 2015 and persists in modern drivers, with a small performance trade-off for correct shadow rendering.

+## Framerate Limiter
+Prevents the game from running too fast by capping the maximum framerate.
+- **MaxFPS** (`MaxFPS` in `EchoPatch.ini`): Set the maximum framerate.
+A value of `0` disables the limiter, any other value enables it.
+The default value of `240` is the recommended safe value, as some high FPS optimizations may not cover higher framerates.
+- **Dynamic VSync** (`DynamicVsync` in `EchoPatch.ini`): When enabled (`1`), VSync synchronizes frame updates to your monitor’s refresh rate, reducing screen tearing.
+VSync will only be enabled if your monitor’s refresh rate is lower than `MaxFPS`, otherwise it remains off.
+Set to `0` to disable.

+> **Note**: Can be disabled by setting `FixNvidiaShadowCorruption = 0` in `EchoPatch.ini` if wanted.

 ## Weapon Fixes
 Addresses several weapon-related issues:
 - Zoom disabled when loading a save during a cutscene.